 Many company owners use just 0.5 percent of all the big data in their possession.
 The more significant chunk of data in proprietary applications and external resources remains siloed.
-However, as machine learning techniques advance drastically in the retrieval and translation of lost data into actionable knowledge, e-commerce firms are gradually beginning to unclog their data stream.
+However, as machine learning techniques advance drastically in retrieving and translating lost data into actionable knowledge, e-commerce firms gradually begin to unclog their data stream.

 Below are just some of the benefits that emerge.